antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

    *format*.
 This is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``. :exc:`ValueError` is raised if the date_string and format can't be parsed by :func:`time.strptime` or if it returns a value which isn't a time tuple.
-For a complete list of formatting directives, see section :ref:`strftime-strptime-behavior`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

-   .. versionadded:: 2.5

 Class attributes: